thegoodideaco/visualizing-hierarchies/src/router/visual-theory/gestalts.md

 Or `Reading Gravity` is the way in which we interpret a page design.

-There's a couple ways that we _read_ a site design.

 #### Z Pattern

 Most Users will look from top left to top right, bottom left to bottom right.
 This creates a `Z` pattern of importance.

 Used for alot of landing pages, simplistic designs.
 This is shown in the `Gutenberg Diagram`

-#### F Pattern

-This describes that users will look at the page title, moving inward towards more detailed information that mostly consists of readable text.
-Usually applied to users with a genuine interest in the content of the page.

 #### Consistent Behavior

-More patterns emerge as time goes on, giving us more insight to what makes a pleasant experiences based on our behavior in visualizing content.
+More patterns emerge as time goes on, giving us more insight to what makes a pleasant experience based on our behavior in visualizing content.

 There is a common theme to this.
-We seem to perceive the whole first, before diving into the details, regardless of the layout.
+We seem to quickly perceive everything first, before diving into the details, regardless of the layout.
 We analyze the design as a whole to determine which parts we should focus on, before actually shifting focus.